pcboy/ncypher/README.md

 Ncypher is a gem to help you to encrypt your credentials in your projects in a safe manner.

+## DEPRECATED

+This project is now deprecated.
+I built this in a time were these type of solutions were not common.
+Now rails has something similar built-in.
+And today I would just recommend to use [Age](https://github.com/FiloSottile/age) and [Sops](https://github.com/getsops/sops) instead.

 ## Upgrade from versions before 1.0
 Versions before 1.0 were using rbnacl-libsodium gem which is now deprecated.
 The big difference is that now you need to have libsodium installed on your host system.